ElizaTWF/APIness/README.md

 # APIness
 Quote capture application

+This is a training exercise for anyone who wants to know how to build a basic API.

 You will need:
 ### Node JS installed globally on your development machine*
   #Install your NodeJS runtime environment